Disney Cruise Line Embarkation Day

 At the terminal, you will go through security similar to airport screening.
 Carry on items must fit through the x ray machine.
 Hard sided coolers are not permitted.
 Ice packs are only allowed if chilling medication, and medication must be kept separate from beverages.

 At check in, you will need your Port Arrival Form, passports or birth certificates, and identification.
-If children will attend kids clubs, you will confirm pickup permissions at this time.

 Children ages three to ten receive an Oceaneer Band to access the kids club.
 The band is complimentary during the cruise.
 If not returned before debarkation, a charge is added to your onboard account.